Reggae Maranhão Museum: History

 In the first year of operation, the museum received 50 thousand visitors, of which 20 thousand were tourists.

 Collection

 The main goal of the architectural project was to honor Bob Marley, the greatest reggae icon in the world.
 The museum was painted in yellow, green and red.

 The Museum of Reggae of Maranhão has five spaces.
 In the Hall of Immortals, the space seeks to honor the great names that have died of reggae in Maranhao.
 In the other four venues, the reggae clubs of São Luís are honored: Pop Som Club, the Toque de Amor Club, the União do BF Club and the Espaço Aberto Club.

 The audience may have contact with rare records, historical videos and photos, reggae fashion over time, and testimonials recorded with characters from the reggae scene.
-They also compose the collection and digitize books, articles, theses and dissertations, in the Library of Reggae, enabling a research, in addition to the museum cafe, Roots Café.
+They also compose the collection and digitize books, articles, theses and dissertations in the Library of Reggae, enabling research, in addition to the museum cafe, Roots Café.